IITKGP

 Dr. Chopra’s primary interest is in exploring the underpinnings of ‘human psyche’ anchored on the logical super structures of Yoga and Vedanta.
 Her focus on 'Integrative Mind and Consciousness Studies' lies in synthesizing an ecosystem, permeating multiple traditions to infiltrate and gradually weave psychological mindedness into theories of the esoteric combining ‘Orient – Occident’ wisdom.
 These being aimed towards bringing in a new vision of ‘Behavioural sciences’ with ‘Consciousness’ as the centre-piece of study - balancing traditional ‘third-person’ with the ‘critical first-person’ perspectives [Vedanta Vichara (Existential Phenomenology)].

-• The Principles and Practice of Contemplation for Holistic well-being Chopra R., Nebhrajani V. A., Tripathi S. S., Rao G. N. By International Journal of Yoga - Philosophy, Psychology and Parapsychology 9 16-22 (2019)
+• The Principles and Practice of Contemplation for Holistic well-being by Chopra R., Nebhrajani V. A., Tripathi S. S., Rao G. N. International Journal of Yoga - Philosophy, Psychology and Parapsychology 9 16-22 (2019)

-• Dept. of Contemplative and Behavioural Sciences - Programme Brochure "Bachelor of Science (Hons.) in Psychology and Contemplative Studies" & "Master of Science in Psychology and Contemplative Studies" Chopra R. By 1-253 (2020)
+• Dept. of Contemplative and Behavioural Sciences - Programme Brochure "Bachelor of Science (Hons.) in Psychology and Contemplative Studies" & "Master of Science in Psychology and Contemplative Studies" by Chopra R. 1-253 (2020)

 Principal Investigator